 The best-remembered of several Christmas Specials featuring The Muppets; it could probably be better called A Henson Family Christmas.
-It originally aired on ABC in 1987.Fozzie Bear has packed up the Muppets crew and brought them with him to surprise his mom for Christmas.
+It originally aired on ABC in 1987.Fozzie Bear has packed up The Muppet Show crew and brought them with him to surprise his mom for Christmas.
 There's just one problem: mom's scheduled a trip to Malibu and rented out the farm house to Doc (of Fraggle Rock), who's looking forward to a quiet Christmas in the country.
 Throw in the Fraggles themselves, the Sesame Street gang, and even a bit of Muppet Babies, and Hilarity Ensues.

 Art Shift: In a meta sense.
 The Muppet Babies segment is puppeteered, matching the rest of the show but differing from the cartoon.
 The puppets (with the exception of Baby Animal) were re-used from The Muppets Take Manhattan, officially going from Piggy's dream sequence to actual backstory status.

 Bilingual Bonus: As usual, most of the Swedish Chef's dialogue is a lot of incomprehensible babble interspersed with enough English to follow.
-But when he first arrives at the farmhouse, he greets Kermit with a cheery "Glaedelig Jul!"
+But when he first arrives at the farmhouse, he greets Fozzie with a cheery "Glaedelig Jul!"
 Yep, that means "Merry Christmas" — in Danish, not Swedish.

 The Cameo: During the final sequence, Uncle 'Traveling' Matt is singing alongside Doc and Sprocket.